Fostering an inclusive, culturally rich, creatively vibrant and arts-engaged community#

 2145 Centre Avenue, Fort Collins, CO 80526

-Established in 1989, the Fort Fund grant program supports arts and cultural organizations that enrich the creative vitality of our community.
-Supported by lodging tax revenues, the program promotes local heritage and diversity, provides opportunities for arts and cultural participation, helps promote Fort Collins as a cultural center and tourist destination, and promotes the health and well-being of all residents and visitors.
+Established in 1989, the Fort Fund grant program supports arts and cultural events that enrich the creative vitality of the community, promote local heritage and diversity, and provide opportunities for arts and culture participation.
+Supported by lodging tax revenues, the grants help promote Fort Collins as a creative center, supporting the city as an overall tourist destination and promote the health and well-being of all residents and visitors.
 Local nonprofit organizations are encouraged to apply.
 More information can be found in the link below.